amindarijani/amindarijani.github.io/_pages/about.md

 Hello!
 I'm Amin, an enthusiastic individual engaged in the realm of medical biotechnology.
 Currently pursuing an MSc in this field, my focus spans cell therapy, tissue engineering, and regenerative medicine, also offering a continuous journey into advanced biomedical sciences.

-My background in health, holding a Doctor of Medicine in Dentistry (DMD), drives my passion for merging my medical knowledge with cutting-edge technologies.
+My background in health, holding a Doctorate of Medicine in Dentistry (DMD), drives my passion for merging my medical knowledge with cutting-edge technologies.

 **My goal?** Unraveling the intricate workings of cellular and molecular biology to pioneer innovative technological solutions for medicine, dentistry, and comprehensive patient care.